AdaCore/spark2014/docs/lrm/source/packages.rst

 *asynchronous readers* and *asynchronous writers* in |SPARK|.

-Each read or update of an external state may be significant for instance reading or writing a stream of characters to a file, or individual reads or writes may not be significant, for instance reading a temperature from a device or writing the same value to a lamp driver or display. |SPARK| provides a mechanism to indicate
+Each read or update of an external state may be significant for instance reading or writing a stream of characters to a file or, individual reads or writes may not be significant, for instance reading a temperature from a device or writing the same value to a lamp driver or display. |SPARK| provides a mechanism to indicate